statful/docker-aws-cli/README.md

 # Supported tags and respective `Dockerfile` links

-The tags that match the following regex should be supported
+The tags that match the following should be supported
 * X.Y.Z
 * X.Y